chiselstrike/chiselstrike/docusaurus/docs/Intro/first.md

 ```

 ...note:
-Obviously, If you had 10,000 blog responses you wouldn't want to return them all at once.
+Obviously, If we had 10,000 blog responses we wouldn't want to return them all at once.
 Pagination support for collections of large objects will be coming very soon!
 ...

-To get a specific comment, we can just specify an id:
+To get a specific comment, we can specify an id in the URL:

 ```bash
 curl localhost:8080/dev/comments/a4ca3ab3-2e26-4da6-a5de-418c1e6b9b83 | python -m json.tool